royaltm/spectrusty-tutorial/step5.md

 }

-// implement for Ula128 with a joystick device impl DeviceAccess for Ula128AyKeypad<PluggableMultiJoyBusDevice<Ula128VidFrame>> {
+// implement for Ula128 with a joystick device impl DeviceAccess for Ula128AyKeypad<
+                            PluggableMultiJoyBusDevice<Ula128VidFrame>> {
     type JoystickDevice = PluggableMultiJoyBusDevice<Ula128VidFrame>;

+    fn joystick_bus_device_mut(
+            &mut self
-    fn joystick_bus_device_mut(&mut self) -> Option<&mut Self::JoystickDevice> {
+        ) -> Option<&mut Self::JoystickDevice>
+    {
         Some(self.bus_device_mut().next_device_mut())
     }

     fn joystick_bus_device_ref(&self) -> Option<&Self::JoystickDevice> {
         Some(self.bus_device_ref().next_device_ref())
     }

     fn keypad128_mut(&mut self) -> Option<&mut SerialKeypad128> {
         Some(&mut self.bus_device_mut().ay_io.port_a.serial1)
     }
 }
 ```

-As you may see the joystick device for [Ula128] is positioned slightly deeper in the device chain, because we made its first device a sound processor.
+As we already know the joystick device for [Ula128] is positioned slightly deeper in the device chain, because we made its first device a sound processor.
 The [128 keypad][SerialKeypad] is connected to the PSG's IO port `A`.
 128k ROM routines are using this port for connecting to both the keypad (AUX - serial port 1) and the [RS-232][Rs232Io] (SER - serial port 2).
 But in this example we won't be using the second serial port for the RS-232 connection.
 You can check [this example](https://github.com/royaltm/spectrusty/tree/master/examples/sdl2-zxspectrum) to see how to implement both.

 ### Hot-swap